Nikolaus Ritter: Later military service

 When Ritter returned to Germany he became a commander of several anti-aircraft installations, including an installation in Hannover in late 1944.

 Later life

 In 1972, Ritter published his memoir - Deckname Dr. Rantzau; die Aufzeichnungen des Nikolaus Ritter, Offizier im Geheimen Nachrichtendienst.
-(English: Code Name Dr. Rantzau - The Notes of Nikolaus Ritter, Officer in the Secret Intelligence Service).
+In 2019, Katharine Ritter Wallace translated and edited Deckname Dr. Rantzau into English: Code Name Dr. Rantzau - The Notes of Nikolaus Ritter, Officer in the Secret Intelligence Service).
 He died in 1974 in Germany.